|Announcement of Winner|

-- Entrants must be at least 18 years old.
+- The entrant must be at least 18 years old.

 - Staff members of the SEAMEO Secretariat, SEAMEO Regional Centres and their employees and families are not qualified to compete for this Award.

-- By submitting an entry, the entrant gives SEAMEO Secretariat and the Australian Government permission to use the information submitted including photos and other media for publication and publicity purposes.
+- By submitting an entry, the applicant gives SEAMEO Secretariat and the Australian Government permission to use the information submitted including photos for publication and publicity purposes.

 |How to enter?|

 - A confirmation email will be sent to entrant’s registered email address immediately after submission.
-Formal acknowledgement email for the receipt of your entry will also be sent by SEAMEO Secretariat.
+Acknowledgement email for the receipt of your entry will also be sent by SEAMEO Secretariat.